ops-two/Youtube-Blur/README.md

 ## Features

-- **Thumbnail Blurring**: Applies 150px blur to all YouTube thumbnails across the platform
+- **Thumbnail Blurring**: Applies a 25px blur to all YouTube thumbnails across the platform
 - **YouTube Shorts Blocking**:
   - Automatically redirects Shorts URLs to normal video player
   - Removes Shorts from feeds and recommendations